Save time at the gate and at tech… Download & Print your tech sheet here.

 1. Safety Requirements

-All Drifting events must have a Safety Steward present from the time registration opens until the event ends.
+All Drifting events will have a Safety Steward present from the time registration opens until the event ends.
 The Safety Steward can have no other assignments.

-Safety rules will be strictly enforced for the safety of all drivers.
+Safety rules will be strictly enforced for the safety of all drivers, volunteers and spectators.
 Failure to comply with the event safety regulations or the Safety Steward’s directions may be punishable by disqualification from the event.

 1.2 Speed Limit

 For the date of the event, the speed limit is 5 mph for all vehicles on the site unless otherwise posted.
-This includes paddock areas, grid, and all hot pit areas.
+This includes pit/paddock areas, grid, and all hot pit areas.

 1.3 Pit Areas

 Event staff, organizers and the Safety Steward reserve the right to discharge persons in pit area without refund.
 Speeding, “squirreling”, scrubbing tires, testing, practicing or burning-out at the event site are considered unsafe practices.
 Violators shall be subject to disqualification from the event and shall be asked to leave the site immediately without refunds.
-Bicycles, skateboards, roller skates, in-line skates, scooters, go-peds, etc. are prohibited in the paddock areas, grid, and all hot pit areas.
+Bicycles, skateboards, roller skates, in-line skates, scooters, go-peds, etc. have limited access or are not allowed in the paddock areas, grid, and all hot pit areas.
 No unleashed animals are allowed on the premises.
 Toddlers and children under 18 are not allowed on the premises without adult supervision.

 2. Course Safety